SWilliamsBIA/SWilliamsBIA/README.md

 Some Facts about me:
 • I'am excited about participating in professional events.
 • I love all things music.
 (Making, Performing, Karaoke)
-• I can't make it a single day without sports.
+• I can't make it a single day without sports.:127944:

 I’m actively seeking BI or data analyst roles in tech, e-commerce.
 Let’s connect if you’re looking for someone who can bring operational excellence and data storytelling together.